StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 2.	… to be able to track orders.
 3.	… to be able to track payments and webhooks

-I designed the site around the following views:
+I designed the site around the following templates:

 **index.html** - to introduce the user to the company and provide navigation to the other areas of the site.